getodk/docs/odkx-src/survey-sample-app-navigate-form.rst

     :alt: Survey Example Form Coffee Autofill
     :class: device-screen-vertical

 This prompt will prepopulate the entered data with the value from the previous prompt.
 In general, you can prepopulate a prompt with any previously collected value.
-In another example you might record a subject's address and then prepopulate that address on their household members address prompts.
+In another example, you might record a subject's address and then prepopulate that address on their household members address prompts.

 Press :guilabel:`Next` to advance to the next section.